Bjarne Walle (1911-1989): A Life Carved in Wood and Stories

 His production was large, and he held several exhibitions in Norway and abroad.

 In 1963 Norwegian broadcaster NRK aired a 30min special titled “The woodcarver in Bamble”.
-The TV presenter, Richard W. Larsson, spent a day with Bjarne Walle as he provides unique insight into his woodcarving process and sculptures: https://tv.nrk.no/serie/mennesker-i-hverdagen/1963/FOLA63000763/avspiller
+TV presenter, Richard W. Larsson, spent a day with Bjarne Walle while he provided unique insight into his woodcarving process and carvings: Click here to watch the episode

 Bjarne Walle most commonly signed his carvings “BW” with a black marker or carved “BW” into the wooden base.
 There are also instances where he signed “Bj.
 Walle” and sometimes include the year the carving was made.